proophsoftware/event-machine/docs/tutorial/bonus_I.md

 # Bonus I - Custom Projection

-Business comes along with a new feature request.
-They need a way to look up the building a user is checked in, if any.
+The product owner comes along with a new feature request.
+They need a way to look up the building a user is checked into, if any.

 ## Exercise